 When You Should Always Retake The LSAT

-There’s some times where there is just no doubt you should retake.
-Myself and just about every other expert would agree with me on these points.
+There are some times where there is just no doubt you should retake.
+Nearly every LSAT expert would agree with me on these points.

 You Did Significantly Worse Than Usual

-When you do significantly worse than your average on the recent practice tests you’ve taken, that’s a retake everytime.
-Well-known admissions counselor Ann Levine posted on our site recently that you should ALWAYs retake if your score was more than three points below your practice test average.
-I accept that as beyond questioning and you should too.
+When you do significantly worse than your average on the recent practice tests you’ve taken, that’s a retake every time.
+Well-known admissions counselor Ann Levine posted on our site recently that you should ALWAYs retake if your score were more than three points below your practice test average.
+I accept that as beyond questioning, and you should too.
 You are just leaving points on the table otherwise!
 Get back in there and get the points you deserve!

 The LSAT is designed so that your score should fall within a tight range the majority of the time.
-As long as you just maintain your skills from now until the next LSAT, chances are very high that next time, you will hit around your practice average.
+As long as you just maintain your skills from now until the next LSAT, chances are very high that you will hit around your practice average next time.
 Just trust me.
 That’s how it works.
 You have nothing much to worry about.
-For tips on how to maintain your abilities, see our post on how to improve on a retake.
+For tips on maintaining your abilities, see our post on how to improve on a retake.

 You Were Sick, Overly Anxious, or Something Else Went Wrong

-If you scored significantly below your preptest range perhaps due to illness or another extenuating circumstances that is unlikely to reoccur, that means you should retake.
-Lightening isn’t likely to strike twice.
-Again, just keep up your LSAT skills and you’ll be fine come the next test.
-If anxiety was an issue, you may have to take some steps to make sure it doesn’t pounce on you again.
+If you scored significantly below your preptest range, perhaps due to illness or other extenuating circumstances that are unlikely to reoccur, that means you should retake.
+Lightning isn’t likely to strike twice.
+Again, just keep up your LSAT skills, and you’ll be fine come the next test.
+If anxiety was an issue, you might have to take some steps to make sure it doesn’t pounce on you again.
 Evan is somewhat of an expert on dealing with test anxiety.
 Here is his post on managing LSAT stress.

 You Grossly Under-Prepared The First Time

-Now this isn’t quite a reason that always counsels a retake.
-If you under-prepared, that might be a good indication that your heart just isn’t in with this law school thing.
-If you realized how important this test was the first time but couldn’t bring yourself to study, you may want to look hard at whether this game is for you.
+Now, this isn’t quite a reason that always counsels a retake.
+If you are under-prepared, that might be a good indication that your heart just isn’t in with this law school thing.
+If you realized how important this test was the first time but couldn’t bring yourself to study, you might want to look hard at whether this game is for you.
 It only gets harder past the LSAT.